saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_veeam_backup/guide.en-gb.md

 >>
 > **Step 7**
 >>
->> - For a new instance, enter a strong username (`Username`) and password (`Password`).
+>> - For a new instance, enter a strong `Username` and password `Password`.
 If you already have an existing instance, select `Use existing instance` and enter the corresponding information.
 >> - Click `Next`{.action} to proceed to the next step.
 >>
 >> ![veeam backup exchange](images/exchange_veeam_backup06.png){.thumbnail .h-600}